How to Make Living Wall Art (wood-mounted planters)

 In fact, the first time we attempted this project, we shot a video of the process to show just how easy it is, which you can watch below.
 What you see in the video are Eric’s very first wall-mounted plants and I think they turned out awesome!
 I use a more simplified method since we shot the video (Eric still prefers the first), but will share that with you in a minute.

-Video: How to Make Wall Mounted Plants on Driftwood or Cork Bark
+Video: How to Make Wood-Mounted Plants on Driftwood or Cork Bark

 Air Plants = Epiphytes